binbinmods/Riffy/Riffy/README.md

-# Riffy, the Riftling
+# Riffy, the Riftwalker

-A hero mod, introducing Riffy, a mage/healer who has been trapped in a mental cage.
-She goes on a journey to break out but has two very different ways of doing so overcoming the issues in a calm and focused way or forcefully breaking out of the cage through sheer will.
+A hero mod, introducing Riffy, a mage/healer specialized in inspire and energize.

-This character was designed by @designer.
+This character was designed by @badutski2 (James).

 This currently does not include any events or quests related to Riffy other than those available to all heroes or all heroes of a specific class.